SE(3)-Transformers: Attention with 3D Symmetry

 The Gap SE(3)-Transformers Fill

-SE(3)-Transformers use spherical harmonics as a basis for geometric features, allowing the model to capture arbitrary-order rotational information while maintaining exact SE(3) equivariance.
+SE(3)-Transformers use spherical harmonics as a basis for geometric features, giving access to features at any degree up to \(L\) while maintaining exact \(\mathrm{SE}(3)\) equivariance.

 Spherical Harmonics as Geometric Features